srikanth30494/MERN/README.md

 $ npm install
 $ npm start
 ```
- Once everything was setup correctly
- Navigate to the following URL to verify that your application is running.
+ Once everything was setup correctly, navigate to the following URL to verify that your application is running.

  http://localhost:3000